City of Roswell Fire Station #4

 Roswell Fire row_text1

 The public site also features an art installation.
 The site was designed to find the ideal location for the Artist to display the unique ‘Bucket Brigade’ installation.
-Pieper O’Brien Herr Architects participated in the nationwide artist selection.
+POH+W Architects participated in the nationwide artist selection.

 Roswell FS4-Art01